selenide/selenide/CONTRIBUTING.md

 - When we make a release, we make it from `master` branches

 ## How to send a pull request?
-- Create a github account
+- Create a GitHub account
 - Fork Selenide repo
   - go to https://github.com/selenide/selenide
   - click "Fork" link in the right upper corner